Gavin Sheets Player Props: White Sox vs. Twins

 Gavin Sheets At The Plate

-- Sheets is batting .280 with two home runs and six walks.
+- Sheets is hitting .278 with two home runs and six walks.

-- Sheets has picked up a hit in 52.6% of his 19 games this year, with more than one hit in 15.8% of those games.
+- In 20 games played this year, he has hit a homer in two of them.

-- He has homered in two of 19 games played this season, and in 3.5% of his plate appearances.

-- In four games this season (21.1%), Sheets has picked up an RBI, including two games with multiple runs batted in.
+- Sheets has driven in a run in four games this season (20.0%), including two games with multiple runs batted in.

-- He has scored a run in five of 19 games so far this year.
+- He has scored in six games this season (30.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.